weaviate/weaviate-io/developers/weaviate/current/getting-started/basics.md

 ## Data objects in Weaviate

+Inside Weaviate, you can store _data objects_ (represented as JSON documents) which can be represented by a machine learning vector representation (i.e., an embedding).

-Inside Weaviate, you can create JSON documents where you set values to properties.
-These properties can be of almost any data type (e.g., string, text, date, int, float, [etc.](../data-schema/datatypes.html)) As a Weaviate user, you can set (almost) any name for a property.
+The properties (i.e., JSON key values) of the data objects can be of almost any data type (e.g., string, text, date, int, float, [etc.](../data-schema/datatypes.html)) As a Weaviate user, you can set (almost) any name for a property (i.e., JSON key).

-An example of an individual data object:
+An example of an individual data object as stored in Weaviate:

 ```json
 {